Table of Contents

 Worm castings, organic liquid fertilizer, organic fertilizer in the form of granules, or compost tea are all suitable options.
 Top off your growing container with high-quality compost if you notice it is losing volume.

-Pests, Diseases And Problems
+Pests, Diseases And Problems Of Turmeric

 - With a container, you can start with fresh, high-quality potting soil that won't introduce rhizome-damaging lesion nematodes, burrowing nematodes, shoot borers, or root-knot nematodes.
 To avoid these pests when growing in-ground or in raised beds, it is necessary to rotate the crops grown each season.